48782661/OptIForest/README.md

+# Name: Gayatri Giri(48782661)

-# Optimal Isolation Forest for Anomaly Detection
+# Optimal Isolation Forest for Anomaly Detection (Replication and Extension)

 This repository contains the code for the experiments of the paper "OptIForest: Optimal Isolation Forest for Anomaly Detection".